david-a-jetter/pydantic-dynamo/README.md

 Finally, something simple to document.
 This gets a single item by its partition and content IDs, returning `None` if no item is found.

-This example would retrieve just the first actor items.
+This example would retrieve just the first actor item.
 ```python
 from typing import Optional
 from pydantic_dynamo.models import ObjT